starterdragon/PowerFactions/README.md

 > Add power management in your Faction server also if you get faction total power more than 1000 then you can claim areas and overclaim other faction land if you have more power than them!

-/F TOPFACTIONS COMMAND AND ECONOMY SUPPORT (TAKES MONEY TO CREATE A FAC OR CLAIM A PLOT) IS READY.
-I NEED APPROX 20 STARS THEN I WILL RELEASE IT!
+ECONOMY API SUPPORT (TAKES MONEY TO CREATE A FAC/CLAIM A PLOT/OVERCLAIM A PLOT) IS READY.
+I NEED APPROX 35 STARS THEN I WILL RELEASE IT!

 ### Version
-1.7.3
+1.8.3
 ### Installation

 >You need to extract the plugin first!